jake83741/vnc-lm/README.md

 # vnc-lm

 ### Introduction
-Message with Claude 3.5 Sonnet, Llama 3.2, GPT-4o, and other LLMs through Discord.
+Message with Claude 3.5 Sonnet, Llama 3.3, GPT-4o, and other LLMs through Discord.

-**vnc-lm** is a Discord bot for loading and configuring language models.
+**vnc-lm** is a Discord bot for messaging with language models.
 Configure model parameters, branch conversations, and edit prompts to improve responses.
 It is integrated with [**ollama**](https://github.com/ollama/ollama) and [**LiteLLM**](https://www.litellm.ai/).

 <details><summary>Supported Providers</summary> <br>